Organic & Fairtrade - Working Together

 Under the Fairtrade Premium scheme, many Fairtrade farmers are in fact able to convert to organic systems, gaining the training required to begin swapping cheap agrochemicals for innovative farming and land management techniques that work with nature, not against it.

-“Over 50% of Fairtrade farmers choose to go organic.
-That’s often because they see organic as a way to improve not just their livelihoods, but to support the environment and ensure that farmers and workers are not exposed to harmful chemicals.”
+Depending on the commodity, between 4% (for tea) and 55% (for cotton) of Fairtrade farmers choose to go organic.
+That’s often because they see organic as a way to improve not just their livelihoods, but to support the environment and ensure that farmers and workers are not exposed to harmful chemicals.Lee Holdstock, Senior Business & Trade Development Manager, Soil Association Certification

-Here is a selection of certified organic businesses that also opt for Fairtrade certification of their produce, from coffee to cola.
+Here is a selection of Soil Association organic businesses that also opt for Fairtrade certification of their produce, from coffee to cola.

 Divine’s range of organic dark chocolate is produced by CECAQ-11, a co-operative on the ‘Chocolate Island’ of São Tomé, a forested volcanic island near West Africa that was once the biggest cocoa producer in the world.

-Comprising of 20 different farming communities, the co-op is both organic and Fairtrade certified – try their turmeric & ginger, or blueberry & popped quinoa bars.
+Comprising of 20 different farming communities, the co-op is both organic and Fairtrade certified – try their organic ‘dark chocolate with lemon’ or ‘dark chocolate with blueberry & popped quinoa’ bar

-Certified for over 24 years, Clipper are at the heart of the Fairtrade movement – in fact, they’re the world’s largest Fairtrade tea brand.
-Many products in their range are certified organic too, including their Decaf and Earl Grey, and a deliciously rich coffee blend from Papua New Guinea.
+Many products in their range are certified Fairtrade and organic too, including their Fairtrade & Organic Super Green Range, and a deliciously rich coffee blend from Papua New Guinea.

-As well as certifying to organic and Fairtrade standards, Bird & Wild strives to meet a host of sustainability goals – like in how their shade-grown coffee is grown under the rainforest canopy, creating a haven for birds and other wildlife and reducing soil erosion.
-A portion of their sales is also donated to the RSPB and Smithsonian Migratory Bird Centre.
+As well as certifying to organic and Fairtrade standards, Bird & Wild makes every effort to meet a host of sustainability goals – like how their shade-grown coffee is grown under the rainforest canopy, creating a haven for birds and other wildlife, and reducing soil erosion.